alxfox/diffeomorphic-shape-reconstruction/README.md

  3. Add more '.yaml' files in the folder 'config' to run multiple training sessions
  4. Create training and validating datasets with `python create_dataset.py`
  5. Run code with `python train.py`
- 6. Redirect to folder 'out' and represent the results with `python; import tensorboard; tensorboard --logdir=tensorboard`
+ 6. Redirect to folder 'out' and represent the results with `python; import tensorboard; tensorboard --logdir=tensorboard` and open tensorboard with `http://localhost:6006/` in a browser.